 Plus, "tight calves will cause your shoulders and wrists to hold most of your weight," Walker says.

 If you sit slumped over a laptop all day, odds are you have tight shoulders.
-And this shoulder tension tends to put a damper on Downward Dog.
+And this shoulder tension tends to put a damper on downward dog.
+"Shoulder issues will cause pain and discomfort in down dog," Walker says.

-In addition, you can perform exercises that strengthen your shoulders and stretches that open up your chest, Walker says.
+In addition, you can perform exercises that strengthen your shoulders and stretches that open up your chest, Walker says, like child's pose or bench prayer stretch.

 "Just like tight calves, tight hamstrings will cause you to dump most of your weight into your upper body," Walker says.
 And stiff hamstrings hinder your form in other ways.
 Specifically, they tug on the sitting bones and cause the back to round, Webb says.